shaheennabi/Production-Ready-LeafLogic-Multi-AI-Agents-Project/README.md

 ---
-## 🌿 System Design & Project Pipeline
+## 🌿 System Design or Project Pipeline

 To simplify the complexity of our pipeline, we divide it into two main components: